Casius quadrangle: Linear ridge networks

 Linear ridge networks are found in various places on Mars in and around craters.
 Ridges often appear as mostly straight segments that intersect in a lattice-like manner.
 They are hundreds of meters long, tens of meters high, and several meters wide.
 It is thought that impacts created fractures in the surface, these fractures later acted as channels for fluids.
 Fluids cemented the structures.
 With the passage of time, surrounding material was eroded away, thereby leaving hard ridges behind.
 Since the ridges occur in locations with clay, these formations could serve as a marker for clay which requires water for its formation.

 Scalloped terrain

 Scalloped depressions are believed to form from the removal of subsurface material, possibly interstitial ice, by sublimation (direct transition of a material from the solid to the gas phase with no intermediate liquid stage).
 This process may still be happening at present.
 This topography may be of great importance for future colonization of Mars because it may point to deposits of pure ice.

 On November 22, 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region of Mars.
 The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior.

 The volume of water ice in the region were based on measurements from the ground-penetrating radar instrument on Mars Reconnaissance Orbiter, called SHARAD.
-From the data obtained from SHARAD, “dielectric permittivity”, or the dielectric constant was determined.
+From the data obtained from SHARAD, "dielectric permittivity", or the dielectric constant was determined.
 The dielectric constant value was consistent with a large concentration of water ice.

 Layers in craters

 Layers along slopes, especially along crater walls are believed to be the remains of a once wide spread material that has mostly been eroded away.
+The climate of Mars undergoes great changes because of the large changes in its tilt.
+A change in tilt will cause different amounts of dust to be in the air.
+This dust becomes coated with ice and then falls.
+Layers can be formed with these climate changes.
+Some layered features appear very smooth due to the erosion by millions and maybe billions of years by the action of the wind.